gamehabitat/moxiejam_storyframework/Documentation~/index.md

 ## Sections

 * [Manual](manual/) contains tutorials and description of commonly used functionality
-* [Scripting API](api/) contains technica description of the scripts in the framework.
+* [Scripting API](api/) contains technical description of the scripts in the framework.

 ## Resources